FedericaParlapiano/Progetto-Manutenzione-PHM-Asia-2023/README.md

 The files contained in the main directory of the repository can be run to check the results obtained during training.

 ### Documentation
-In this section you can find the documentation of our project: [Documentation]()
+In this section you can find the documentation of our project: [Documentation]().

 ### Contributors
 | Contributor name | Contacts |